 If you’ve decided to use both auto-tagging and UTM parameters in your URL at the same time, you should change your Google Analytics property settings to allow manual tagging to override auto-tagging.
 Otherwise, you might encounter data discrepancies.

 Poorly executed UTM tracking codes lead to inaccurate and messy data.

 Hopefully, you now have a better understanding of how to avoid these common tagging mistakes and you’ll be able to pull more valuable insights out of your data in the future.

 Here’s some additional reading on the subject:

-- The Definitive Guide To Using Google Analytics UTM Parameters (2018)
+- The Advanced Guide To Using Google Analytics UTM Parameters (2018)